-HOME WARRANTY If a home warranty product is being provided, advise the closing/settlement agent of the purchase amount to be collected.
+HOME WARRANTY If a home warranty product is being provided and shown on contract, advise the closing/settlement agent of the purchase amount to be collected.

-MAINTENANCE CONTRACTS If there are service contracts on equipment or appliances that the purchaser wants to assume, provide the closing/ settlement agent with a copy of the service contract.
+MAINTENANCE CONTRACTS If there are service contracts on equipment or appliances that the purchaser wants to assume, provide the closing/settlement agent with a copy of the service contract.